dmgonzalez8/OMR/README.md

 <p align="center"><em>Figure 12: Classes with the Lowest Detection Performance </em></p>

 ### Measure Detection Using YOLO
-Lastly, we trained a YOLOv8m model for 500 epochs to detect only the measures, and here is the results
+Lastly, we trained a YOLOv8m model for 500 epochs to detect only the measures, and here are the results:

 <p align="center">
   <kbd style="border: 1px solid #ccc; box-shadow: 4px 4px 5px #888;">